lino-framework/lino/docs/ref/settings.rst

 This section describes Lino-specific entries of the Django :xfile:`settings.py`.

+.. setting:: USE_GRIDFILTERS

+If True, the generated JavaScript uses the :extjs:`Ext.ux.grid.GridFilters` extension.

 .. setting:: USE_FIREBUG

   If True, the generated JavaScript contains instructions that use the FireBug console.